oernster/3D-printing-info/guides/eddy-current-probes.md

 https://www.klipper3d.org/Bed_Mesh.html#faulty-regions

-However, you're using a magnetic bed or bed with magnets in then maybe an Eddy Current sensor isn't really what you're looking to use on your printer (unless of course you use faulty regions).
+However, if you're using a magnetic bed or bed with magnets in then maybe an Eddy Current sensor isn't really what you're looking to use on your printer (unless of course you use faulty regions).